 “The Endorsement process is allowing expert social workers and early childcare professionals to label what they already do as imperative work.
 This assists with professionalizing the field and helping amazing caregivers feel valued and respected for their incredible role in a child’s life.” – Natalie Ridley, IMH-E® (IV)

 Steps to First3Years Endorsement:

-- Inquire by contacting the Endorsement coordinator (Ashley Borthick, firstname.lastname@example.org, (469-763-5511) or by completing a preliminary application on EASy, the Endorsement Application System.
-This application includes selection of an Endorsement level and some basic work and education information.
+- Inquire by contacting us at Endorsement@first3yearstx.org or by completing a preliminary application on EASy, the Endorsement Application System.
+This application includes a selection of an Endorsement category and some basic work and education information.